How to Get Rid of Aphids Naturally

 The aphid insect, though small in size, can cause major damage to your flowers and plants.
-If you do not know what an aphid is, or what it looks like, you will quickly learn once this bug starts to consume your plants.
-I will explain what an aphid is, how it can damage your plants, and how you can get rid of the aphids naturally.
+If you do not know what an aphid is or what it looks like, you will quickly learn once this bug starts to consume your plants.
+I will explain what aphids are, how they can damage your plants, and how you can get rid of them naturally.

 What Are Aphids?